kyma-project/api-gateway/docs/user/expose-workloads/extAuth/README.md

 - An APIRule with the **extAuth** access strategy that references:
   - The Service you want to expose.
   - The Istio Gateway (in this case, Kyma Gateway) to route traffic through.
-  - One or more external authorization providers, configured in the authorizers field. (??)
+  - An external authorization provider, configured in the **authorizers** field.

 With this setup, a request is processed as follows:
 1. A client sends an HTTP request with a JWT to the exposed hostname, which enters the cluster through the Istio Ingress Gateway.